Rental Car Discounts

 Why do they do this?
 Because rental car counter agents earn financial incentives for “upselling” you!
 It’s a good reason to avoid going to the counter.
 Before you rent, sign up for the rental car company’s frequent renter program, especially if it allows you to skip the line and the sales pitch.

 When you pick up your rental car, most companies will offer you the option of prepaying for a full tank of gas, often at a temptingly low per-gallon rate.
 The pitch is that this is “convenient” and will “save you money.”
+They’re also playing on people’s fears of not being able to find a gas station (or one with “normal” prices) on their way back to the airport.

-(Click here to see information about good places to buy gas near Walt Disney World.)
+(We have tips & information about good places to buy gas near Walt Disney World.)

 If you go through the express lane (SunPass lane) on a toll road in Florida while driving a rental car, be prepared for major surcharges from the rental car company.